-Most of our sea fishing packages are fixed and have a certain check-in and check out day’s and the main reason for this is because they can not afford to have their cabins and boats sitting there not being used.
-For example, if a group travelled on a Friday, fished Saturday and Sunday then travelled home on a Monday, the owners would have trouble filling the cabins either side of this, so they tend to have set check-in and out days.
+Most of our sea fishing packages are fixed and have certain check-in and check out day’s and the main reason for this is because they can not afford to have their cabins and boats sitting there not being used.
+For example, if a group travelled on a Friday, fished Saturday and Sunday then travelled home on a Monday, the owners would have trouble filling the cabins on either side of this, so they tend to have set check-in and out days.

 How much will this cost me to fish in Norway?

 This all depends on your group size.
 The best size group to have is 4 people travelling as the accommodation and boat hire is divided by 4 people travelling and sharing.
 If your group size is smaller than 4 people then you would be best to contact a member of the Sportquest team for up to date prices.

 Even if you are travelling alone, we can accommodate you as we run fully hosted trips to Norway which are based on people who travel alone.
 We will then put together teams of 4 people.